Immunotherapy Treatment for Allergies

 Once an allergy is diagnosed, if tablets are not recommended, the choice of immunotherapy shots or drops belongs to the patient.

-“We like to say the most effective one is the one that will fit your schedule.
-Both will treat the allergies extremely well over time,” said Brookman.
+In general, the most effective treatment option is the one that will fit the patient’s schedule.
+Both the shots and drops will treat allergies extremely well over time.

 As mentioned above, shots are usually covered by insurance, and drops are paid for out of pocket by the patient.
-Brookman adds that many patients find the total out of pocket costs to be about the same for shots or drops, partly because the length of immunotherapy treatment is longer if you’re getting shots.
+Many patients find the total out of pocket costs to be about the same for shots or drops, partly because the length of immunotherapy treatment is longer if you’re getting shots.

 When to Seek Help for Allergies

 If chronic allergies are affecting your quality of life, or if your seasonal allergies are severe, the team at WWMG’s Ear, Nose & Throat clinic can help.
-Request an appointment today with Amy Brookman, our Allergy specialist.
-She’ll diagnose the root cause of your allergies and recommend an immunotherapy treatment plan to help you find relief.
+Request an appointment today with our Allergy specialist.
+They’ll diagnose the root cause of your allergies and recommend an immunotherapy treatment plan to help you find relief.